-Billy Graham saw many doors open across the Communist states of Central and Eastern Europe, for his and other voices.
+Billy Graham saw many doors open across the Eastern bloc, for his and other voices.
 During the Cold War, he was eventually able to visit and preach in Hungary, Romania, Poland, and the former republics of Czechoslovakia and East Germany, reaching hundreds of thousands with the hope of the Gospel.
-God used the humble preacher to help bring peace to the region, and soon the Iron Curtain came crashing down.
+God used the humble preacher to help bring peace to Eastern Europe, and soon the Iron Curtain came crashing down.